vvraskin/MonitoringAgent/README.md

  **Network Latency** ( miliseconds )

- - How much time takes to a package to reach its destination.
-Avg(endtime-startime)
+ - Calculates the amount of time for a package to reach its destination.
+ - You can define the ip address, port number and the number of times you want to send the packets, in order to  calculate the latency.
+ - config.properties values: PING_IP, PING_PORT, PING_LOOP
 **Free Disk Space**( Mb )

  - Number of unallocated Mb on the host